-Name: Dr Scott Kalniz
+Dr Scott Kalniz

-Title: Non-Executive Director, appointed in 2021

-Qualifications: DDS and BS in Business Administration, Economics (The Ohio State University)
+Non-Executive Director, appointed in 2021 DDS and BS in Business Administration, Economics (The Ohio State University)

-Experience and expertise: Dr. Kalniz has over 20 years of dental industry experience in the United States.
+Dr Kalniz has over 20 years of dental industry experience in the United States.
 He started his career as a practicing dentist with a single location practice and purchased a number of other dental practices, eventually selling his group to North American Dental.
 At North American Dental, he helped grow the business to over 50 locations.
-Dr. Kalniz then partnered with a private equity firm, as CEO and Chief Dental Officer, to create a new Chicago headquartered Dental Services Organisation (DSO), Elite Dental Partners.
-In under 5 years, the business grew to over 110 locations in 12 states.
-Dr. Kalniz retired from the Board of Elite Dental Partners in September 2020.
+Dr Kalniz then partnered with a private equity firm, as CEO and Chief Dental Officer, to create a new Chicago headquartered Dental Services Organisation (DSO), Elite Dental Partners.
+In under five years, the business grew to over 110 locations in 12 States.
+Dr Kalniz retired from the Board of Flite Dental Partners in September 2020.